funkensturm/acts_as_category/README.md

 root.children.first.children.first # => subchild1
 ```

-(Note that the _counts are cached in the database so, unlike their .count equivalents,
+(Note that the _counts are cached in the database, so, unlike their .count equivalents,
 do not need to be calculated at run-time with multiple database calls.